Robust and Efficient Semi-Supervised Estimation of Average Treatment Effects with Application to Electronic Health Records Data: Method

+Augmentation covariates similar to $U_{\pi}$ have been previously used, for example, to construct locally semiparametric efficient doubly-robust estimators \citep{van2006targeted,bang2005doubly}, construct improved locally efficient doubly-robust estimators with enhanced efficiency under misspecification \citep{rotnitzky2012improved}, and ensure valid doubly-robust inference \citep{benkeser2017doubly}.
+Our work follows these previous works in leveraging augmentation covariates to achieve desired statistical properties.
+In our case, $U_{\pi}$ is used to ensure robustness of the final estimator to misspecification of the working imputation model.

 In practice $\pi(\bx)$ also needs to be estimated, which is typically done through parametric modeling such as logistic regression.
 When $\pi(\bx)$ is estimated by an estimator $\pihat(\bx)$, the IPW estimator discussed above will be consistent for $\Delta$ if $\pihat(\bx)$ is consistent for $\pi(\bx)$ but otherwise could be biased if the parametric model for $\pi(\bx)$ is misspecified.
-Alternatively, similar arguments can be used to construct imputations $\Ydag$ that could be substituted for $Y$ in an outcome regression estimator and still be robust to misspecification of the imputation model.
-However, such an approach would then require correct specification of an outcome regression model given baseline covariates for $\mu_k(\bx)$ to be consistent for $\Delta$.
-In the following we propose an IPW approach but weighting with a double-index PS (DiPS) \citep{cheng2017estimating}.
-The resulting IPW estimator will be doubly-robust in that it will be consistent for $\Delta$ when a model for either $\pi(\bx)$ or $\mu_k(\bx)$ is correctly specified.
-Whereas \cite{cheng2017estimating} considered only the scenario where $Y$ is fully observed, the present paper uses the double-index PS to develop a novel ATE estimator in the SS setting.
-Using the double-index PS is not essential in that an augmented IPW estimator \citep{robins1994estimation,robins1995analysis} can potentially be used to achieve double-robustness as well.
-We use the double-index PS for the clarity of the construction, which directly follows the line of reasoning of the robust imputations.
+Similar arguments can be used to construct alternative imputations $\Ydag$ that could be substituted for $Y$ in an outcome regression estimator and maintain robustness to misspecification of the imputation model.
+However, such an approach would then require correct specification of the outcome regression model $\mu_k(\bx)$ to be consistent for $\Delta$.